justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 The [Metacircular Evaluator](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-26.html#%_sec_4.1) from [SICP](https://mitpress.mit.edu/sicp/full-text/book/book.html) was used as a starting point for `eval`.

 TODO: explain analysis phase, and how this is a nice speedup

-## Macros

-[Explicit renaming](http://wiki.call-cc.org/explicit-renaming-macros) (ER) macros provide a simple, low-level macro system without requiring much more than `eval`.
-Many ER macros from [Chibi Scheme](https://github.com/ashinn/chibi-scheme) are used to implement the built-in macros in Cyclone.

-TODO: syntax-rules ER macro from Chibi is used to provide support for this macro system

 ## Scheme Standards